solo-io/service-mesh-for-less-blog/README.md

 - lowest P50 latency `2.4ms`
 - highest P99 latency `3.3ms`

 From these results, we can derive that the addition of Ambient mode to our test application adds around `0.9ms - 1.2ms` of latency to our application round-trip for our 3-tier service.
 These are pretty excellent results for latency performance while providing mTLS for our applications!
-Full results for the Ambient mode tests can be seen in the `/experiment-data` directory
+Full results for the ambient mode tests can be seen in the `/experiment-data` directory.

 For a detailed description of the high-level architecture of the L4-only datapath, please refer to the  [Istio documentation](https://istio.io/latest/docs/ambient/architecture/data-plane/#dataplane-details)

-## Istio Ambient Mode mTLS + L4 mutual auth
+## Istio ambient mode mTLS + L4 mutual auth

-In addition to providing mTLS with minimal latency, let's take it a step further and explore performance when enabling mutual authentication using an AuthorizationPolicy resource.
+In addition to providing mTLS with minimal latency, let's take it a step further and explore performance when enabling mutual authentication using an `AuthorizationPolicy` resource.

 Here is an example policy that restricts access to `tier-1-app-a` to the sleep and loadgenerator clients in `ns-1` through `ns-50`
 ```bash